Houses for teachers and caretakers

 Historically, rents for caretaker houses have been very low.
 This recognises that the caretaker often has to live on site to keep the school secure.
 This is especially important for rural and isolated schools.

 You negotiate the rent as part of the caretaker’s employment contract.
 You may undertake the negotiations with either:

-- the caretaker directly if they are not a union member.
+- the caretaker directly, if they're not a union member.

 Inland Revenue has ruled that low rents are an accommodation discount and part of the caretaker’s salary package.
 This means that the caretaker must pay PAYE tax on the discount.
 We have an agreement with Inland Revenue on how the benefit is taxed, and process it through our payroll.

-If you have any queries about caretaker rents, contact Payroll Services at the Ministry of Education national office.
+If you have any queries about caretaker rents, contact Payroll Services at our national office.

 Setting the rent for other tenants of a caretaker house